 - Flight Ticket – The cost of a flight will increase as you get closer to departure.
 The optimum time is about three months in advance.
 Skyscanner or a similar comparison flight will help you find the cheapest ticket that fits your itinerary.
 Print your tickets out and keep them somewhere safe.
 Be warned that customs officials sometimes ask to see a return ticket on arrival in Portugal.

 - Bus and Train Tickets – If you’re planning to travel once you arrive, you can making savings by buying in advance.
-Whilst there’s an excellent overnight service from Madrid to Lisbon, the national rail network in Portugal itself is a little sparse.
+The national rail network in Portugal itself is a little sparse.
 Research all journeys in advance rather than assuming you’ll be able to get from A to B. You may find the coach service a better fit.

 - The Trainline is a convenient one-stop-shop for booking both trains and coaches.
 This easy-to-use site and phone app, finds the cheapest tickets without any extra fees or unnecessary surcharges.
 You can print tickets or manage and display them on your mobile device.